SkyDev125/logseq/pages/IST___2___1___SO___Process Communication.md

 			- A process can have multiple signals pending, when it wakes up they all get treated in an order defined by the kernel.
 			- If many of the same signal get sent, some signals may be considered as one.. making it unreliable to assume that a process receives exactly all signals.
 			- Can't receive new signals while treating signals.
 			- While treating the signal, only specific functions can be used.
-Called "async-signal-safe"
+Called "async-signal-safe".
+			-
 		- Programming